it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_3/ReadMe.md

 # 3. Create a Designer Event Flow in CP4I for Salesforce  <a name="create_a_designer_flow"></a>

 1\.
-Click on the App Connect Designer dashboard icon:
+In App Connect Designer, click on the dashboard icon:

 ![alt text][pic7]